PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed Merger to use .tgz for text merging
+  * added EventPicker
+  * added statusmodtime to SiteSpec
   * updated Merger for runDir
   * updated rebrokerage to take --cloud into account
   * added tags into PD2P logging